AnaG0307/favbooks-v3/README.md

 - **Newsletter:** all site users can sign up to receive a newsletter from FavBOOKS.
 This is accessible from the main navigation bar and if an address is already signed up an informational pop up message will inform the user of it.

 - **Pop Up Messages:** throughout the site, depending on the actions of the users different pop up messages will appear all along to inform the user of the actions taken.
 There are different levels of messages: information, success and error.
-For example, when adding a book to the shopping bag a message will appear informing so, when purchasing a product and everything worked correctly a success message will appear and in case something went wrong an error message will show and explain what went wrong.
-This ensures the users have extra information and do not unnecessarily repeat processes which might cause major issues (like for example when doing a purchase it would help avoiding an unnecesary double charge).
+For example, when adding a book to the shopping bag a message will appear informing so, when purchasing a product and everything correctly worked a success message will appear and in case something went wrong an error message will show and explain what went wrong.
+This ensures the users have extra information and do not unnecessarily repeat processes which might cause major issues (like for example when doing a purchase, it would help avoiding an unnecessary double charge).

 #### **Future Features**